-Bonus depreciation not reflected

-In 2019, federal tax law allowed bonus depreciation that provided additional first-year tax write-offs of capital investments as part of fiscal stimulus.
+- Bonus depreciation not reflected.
+In 2020, federal tax law allowed bonus depreciation that provided additional first-year tax write-offs of capital investments as part of fiscal stimulus.
 Bonus depreciation applied to only certain qualifying property, and some state tax systems did not conform to this provision.
 Due to this complexity and data constraints, bonus depreciation was not considered in this analysis.
-Had bonus depreciation been reflected in the estimates, it would have reduced the federal corporate income tax forgone in 2019.

-Consolidation with affiliates

-The analysis assumes that non-profit hospitals would take advantage of tax consolidation rules with affiliated hospitals if they were subject to tax.
+Had bonus depreciation been reflected in the estimates, it would have reduced the federal corporate income tax forgone in 2020. - Consolidation with affiliates.
+The analysis assumes that nonprofit hospitals would take advantage of tax consolidation rules with affiliated hospitals if they were subject to tax.
 Thus, a hospital with a taxable loss could offset positive taxable income of a consolidated hospital in the current year.
-Using an affiliation listing provided by the American Hospital Association, consolidated taxable income of all non-profit hospitals can be estimated.
+Using an affiliation listing provided by the American Hospital Association, consolidated taxable income of all nonprofit hospitals was estimated.
 On net, consolidation of hospitals reduces overall taxable income.

-Contributions excluded from income
+- Contributions excluded from income.
 The analysis reduces hospitals' taxable income by the amount of contributions received.
-If contributions constitute gifts for federal income tax purposes, such gifts are not included in taxable income, but may be subject to gift tax.
+If contributions constitute gifts for federal income tax purposes, such gifts are not included in taxable income but may be subject to gift tax.
 Restricted gifts used for capital improvements may not be included in taxable income if certain conditions are met, in which case they would reduce the taxable basis of the capital improvements.
 Further, if contributions to hospitals are not eligible for a tax deduction, it is assumed that most donors would choose other qualified organizations.
-For these reasons, the contributions are excluded from the estimate of corporate taxable income.

-State and local taxes

-Many hospitals would automatically pay higher state and local taxes if the federal tax-exemption was eliminated.
-Thus, estimates on a state-by-state basis of the potential sales tax on business inputs and of potential property taxes on non-profit hospitals were incorporated in the federal tax calculations as deductions from taxable income.
-Increased state corporate income taxes also would be deductible against federal taxable income, and this factor also is reflected in the analysis.

-Prior year losses

-Finally, the federal corporate income tax does not tax businesses only on their net positive income in each year, but instead allowed for net operating losses to offset taxable income in certain prior years and for any remaining tax loss to be carried forward offsetting positive taxable income in future years.9 For tax loss carry forwards, losses from 2009 through 2018 were applied against positive taxable income for each year, with any remaining losses applied to positive income from
+For these reasons, the contributions are excluded from the estimate of corporate taxable income. - State and local taxes.
+Many hospitals would automatically pay higher state and local taxes in the absence of the federal tax exemption.
+Thus, estimates on a state-by-state basis of the potential sales tax on business inputs and of potential property taxes on nonprofit hospitals were incorporated in the federal tax calculations as deductions from taxable income.8 Increased state corporate income taxes also would be deductible against federal taxable income, and this factor also is reflected in the analysis. - Prior year losses.
+Finally, the federal corporate income tax does not tax businesses only on their net positive income in each year, but instead allows for net operating losses to offset taxable income to be carried forward offsetting positive taxable income in future years.
+For tax loss carryforwards, financial statement income losses from 2009 through 2019 were applied against positive taxable income for each year, with any remaining losses applied to positive income from 2020.

-2019.
 The tax loss carryover rules, similar to the tax consolidation rules, result in taxable income being lower than positive financial net income in all years analyzed.

-Items not considered for analysis
+Tax-related items not considered for analysis